make-all/tuya-local/custom_components/tuya_local/devices/README.md

 A boolean setting to mark attributes as readonly.
 If not specified, the default is `false`.
-If set to `true`, the attributes will be reported to Home Assistant, but no functionality for setting them will be exposed.
+If set to `true`, the attributes will be reported to Home Assistant, but attempting to set them will result in an error.
+This is only needed in contexts where it would normally be possible to set the value.
+If you are creating a sensor entity, or adding an attribute of an entity which is inherently read-only, then you do not need to specify this.

 ### `optional`